jusc00014/Kotlin_Softwaredesignpraktikum_Farmsimulator/Implementation_Report.md

   - Unit & System tests for Cloud Creation
   - fix in ScenarioParser
 - **Day 9:**
-  - changed behaviour of neighbour function to get all necessary tiles for larger radii while keeping speed
+  - reworked neighbour function to get all necessary tiles for larger radii while keeping speed
   - Scenario & FarmParser tests
   - Systemtest for sowing Plan execution
   - changed logging of harvestPenalty
 - **Day 10:**
   - changed calculation of harvestPenalty to be correctly applied in the right tick
-  - fixed initalHarvestEstimate of plantations
+  - reworked initalHarvestEstimate of plantations and almost correctly fixed it
   - systemtests for BeeHappy & BrokenMachine
   - fixes in BeeHappy
-  - fixed wrong pollination for 2 plants
+  - fixed wrong pollination ticks for 2 plants
   - fixed pollination effeect being applied on potatoes
 - **Day 11:**
   - fixed logging of missed actions if plant reaches moisture 0
+  - finally fixing the issue with the initial harvest estimate of apples
+  - more mutant hunting
+  - systemtest for irrigation

 ---